royertiago/porrinha/file_structure.md

 (We strongly reccomend each AI to have its own namespace to avoid name conflicts and linking errors.)

-There should be only the facory declaration, not its implementation.
+There should be only the factory declaration, not its implementation.

 `ai.conf`